MASILab/mirQAt/README.md

 # mirQAt - Medical Imaging Research QA Toolkit

 The original method implemented here was developed by Riqiang Gao and other members of the MASI lab and is available [here](https://github.com/MASILab/QA_tool).
 I would encourage users to use that tool as it is much more comprehensive.
 This package contains only a subset of methods that I used for my own QA-ing tasks.
-This package contains only these tools, with some modifications (fewer dependencies, list comprehension when possible, `pathlib.Path` instead of `os`, etc.) to be more lean and user-friendly command-line interface.
+This package contains only these tools, with some modifications (fewer dependencies, list comprehension when possible, `pathlib.Path` instead of `os`, etc.) to be more lean and to create a user-friendly command-line interface to help streamline my own QA-ing.

 # Image File Structure